anton-dessiatov/throttle/README.md

 Configuration is a map of tunnels.
-For each tunnel map key is a listening tcp port specification (as defined by net.Listen) and value is JSON object with fields "connect", "tunnelLimit" and "connectionLimit".
-For each inbound connection to listening tcp port, throttle app opens outbound connection to an address specified by "connect" and forwards traffic to it.
+For each tunnel map key is a listening tcp port specification (as defined by net.Listen) and value is JSON object with fields "connectTo", "tunnelLimit" and "connectionLimit".
+For each inbound connection to listening tcp port, throttle app opens outbound connection to an address specified by "connectTo" and forwards traffic to it.

 There are two limits associated with each tunnel - "tunnel limit" and "connection limit".
 "Tunnel limit" specifies the throughput to never exceed